Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Introduction

 This question is not merely theoretical.
 Recent work by \citet{calvano2020artificial} and \citet{fish2024algorithmic}, together with related empirical studies of algorithmic interaction, suggests that autonomous algorithmic and AI systems can generate strategically consequential repeated-game behavior in economically important environments.
-Pricing algorithms can sustain supra-competitive outcomes without explicit communication, rapid reactive pricing technologies can elevate prices even in competitive equilibrium, and real-world adoption of algorithmic pricing has been associated with higher margins in concentrated markets \citep{brown2023competition,assad2024algorithmic}.
+Pricing algorithms can sustain supra-competitive outcomes without explicit communication, rapid reactive pricing technologies can elevate prices even in competitive equilibrium, and real-world adoption of repeated algorithmic pricing has been associated with higher margins in concentrated markets \citep{assad2024algorithmic}.

 On the other hand, empirical evaluations of LLMs reveal that widely used, off-the-shelf AI models (e.g., GPT, Claude, Gemini, Kimi, DeepSeek) as AI agents frequently fail to exhibit predicted equilibrium behavior in strategic interactions and often resort to brittle heuristics or produce inconsistent policies \citep{guo2024embodiedllmagentslearn,huang2024far, hua2024game, buscemi2025fairgame}.
 In practice, simply prompting standard AI models to engage in repeated games often yields strategies that diverge significantly from rational, equilibrium-based play predicted by classical game theory, although some successes have been reported \citep{akata2025playing}.
 Such brittleness and inconsistency raise concerns about deploying AI agents in societally crucial domains that require reliable strategic decision-making.
+Accordingly, whether off-the-shelf reasoning LLM agents can be guaranteed to converge to a Nash equilibrium in repeated strategic interaction stably remains an open problem.

-One prominent approach to address this limitation is targeted, strategic post-training procedures \citep{park2024llm, duque2024advantage}.
-However, relying on uniform deployment of such fine-tuning approaches across diverse and independently developed AI agents is often impractical.
-Consequently, there exists a compelling need for the assurance that AI agents with some ``reasonable'' reasoning capabilities autonomously adapt their strategies and find a stable equilibrium.
+One prominent approach to addressing this problem is the use of targeted, universal post-training procedures \citep{li2024aligning,duque2024advantage}, i.e., requiring all AI agents to undergo the same additional fine-tuning alignment steps to instill strategically desirable behavior.
+However, relying on the universal deployment of such fine-tuning approaches across diverse, independently developed AI agents competing with one another is impractical.
+Consequently, there is a compelling need for assurance that off-the-shelf AI agents with some ``reasonable'' reasoning capabilities autonomously adapt their strategies and reach a stable equilibrium.
 This critical observation motivates the central research question explored in this paper: